Bang1338/wordle-today/TOMORROW.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  2 repeated letters.
+  Zero repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 1 vowels.
-In fact, one of them are repeated.
-If I count that too, there are 2 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "L"
+  Begins with the letter "E"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "A"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A South American mammal of the camel family, Lama glama, used as a domestic beast of burden and a source of wool and meat.
+  To praise; to make high.
 </details>

 ## ANSWER